 - Gouges or dents on the rotor, both sides

-If you find any odd on your brakes, check further to determine possible brake damage & fix it properly.
+If you find any odd on your brakes, check further to determine probable damage of the brake and fix it in the right way.
 You need to check the brakes to exclude bearing problems in your wheel.

 Removing The Brake Caliper and Pads

-You’ll definitely have to remove some car parts before reaching the actual hub bearing unit.
-Therefore, remove the brake caliper & pads properly.
+You’ll definitely have to replace or remove some of the car parts before reaching the actual hub-bearing unit.
+Thus, removing the brake caliper and pads won’t be tough.

-First remove the bolts from the brake caliper and pull it aside.
-Then remove the brake pads.
-You can do it with a flat blade screwdriver & finally remove and set aside the brake pad slides.
+First, remove the bolts from the brake caliper and pull it aside.
+Then, the brake pads need to come off.
+You can do it with a flat-blade type screwdriver & finally remove and set aside the brake pad slides.

 Removing The Front Brake Caliper Bracket & Rotor

-In order to expose the hub bearing unit, you also need to remove the front brake caliper bracket along with the rotor.
-Just like the previous step, remove the bolts from the brake caliper bracket, pull it off, and set aside.
+In order to expose the hub bearing unit, you also need to take off the front brake caliper bracket along with the rotor.
+Just like the previous step, remove the bolts from the bracket of the brake caliper, pull it off, and set it aside.

-To remove the rotor, start with removing the Torx screw from the rotor.
+For removing the rotor, start with removing the Torx screw that is on the rotor.
 Then you can easily pull the rotor off with your hands.
 If you can’t, apply some penetrating oil to the rotor studs and you’ll easily be able to pull it out.
-Tighten the M10 bolts to press the rotor off.
+For pressing the rotor off, you have to tighten the M10 bolts.

 Removing The Hub Bearing Unit

 Now to the main step, you’ll see the hub bearing unit once you remove all the parts around it.
 You have to remove the unit in order to install a new one.